CSC-648-SFSU/csc648-fa23-04-Team06/pull_request_template.md

 ______________________________________________________________________

-- [ ] I thoroughly checked that the build is working.
+- [] I thoroughly checked that the build is working.<br>
-- [ ] The project compiles & runs on my local machine.
+- [] The project compiles & runs on my local machine.

 ______________________________________________________________________